OUR LEH CAMP

-For about three weeks of the year, in August, the mosquitos can be a slight nuisance.
-We provide all rooms with anti-mosquito coils at night and regularly spray the dining hall/lounge.
+For about three weeks of the year, the mosquitos can be a nuisance.
+We provide all tents with anti-mosquito coils at night and regularly spray the dining hall/lounge.

 Can you book other accommodation in Ladakh for us or arrange a Ladakh package?

-We arrange package for our guests and can arrange accommodation, taxis as well as adventure activities and permits.
+We arrange packages for our guests and can arrange accommodation, taxis as well as adventure activities and permits.
 Please check our packages page here for more details.

 What footwear should I bring?

 Even if you wish to do light trekking/walking, you should bring a pair of trainers.
 Sandals will not suffice.
 If you are embarking on more adventurous treks, walking boots are essential.